Roy William Neill

 Alex Nicol

 Alexander Livingston Nicol Jr. (December 29, 1929 – July 29, 2001) was an American actor and director known for his work in both film and television.
-Nicol began his career as an actor in the 1950s, with notable roles in films such as "Strategic Air Command" (1955) and "Bloody Mama" (1970).
-He transitioned to directing in the 1960s, directing television and features including "Point of Terror" (1971).
+He began his career in the 1940s, often appearing in supporting roles in films like The Hidden Eye (1945) and The Blue Dahlia (1946).
+Nicol gained recognition for his work in film noir and drama, with notable roles in The Long Wait (1954) and The Night Holds Terror (1955), where his compelling screen presence was highlighted.
+He also starred in The Iron Mistress (1952) alongside Alan Ladd, and The Last Hurrah (1958) with Spencer Tracy.
+As a director, Nicol helmed several films, including the low-budget horror film The Redhead and the Cowboy (1951).
 Nicol's directorial work often focused on action and drama, showcasing his versatility behind the camera.

 Known for films such as: The Screaming Skull